wout/packlink.cr/README.md

 Creates a new order.
 Each order can include several shipments.

-An order consists of multiple parts, and that is how one should be build built.
-You can also use one large `Hash` or `NamedTuple`.
+An order consists of multiple parts, and that is how one should be built.
+It is also possible to use one large `Hash` or `NamedTuple`.
 But using the method below ensures type safety and completeness of the posted data.

 ```crystal
 # 1. Build one or more packages